 A statute of limitations is a legal instrument that sets a time limit on how long a personal injury victim can take to bring a lawsuit against someone else.
 Personal injury may include bodily injury or emotional distress from a particular situation.
-In Ohio, if you miss the date for filing the suit, you could find yourself being unable to recover compensation for your injuries.
+In Ohio, if you miss the date for filing the suit, you could find yourself unable to recover compensation for your injuries.
 A personal injury claim has its own statute of limitations for filing a claim.
 However, there are particular situations where the statute may only apply after something has occurred.
-Product liability cases are some of those that tend to have a specific clause triggering when the statute is calculated from.
+Product liability cases, for example, tend to have a specific clause triggering when the statute is calculated.

 Importance of the Ohio Statute of Limitations

 Why are these types of statutes so important?
 They could potentially be used to help criminals avoid prosecution, so why do they exist?
 The statute of limitations may apply to certain cases that impact an individual.
 The defining factor in the statute is that it sets something in place to allow for someone to change their ways in the future.
 Damages to personal property or a wrongful death claim are all governed under this personal injury statute.
 The statute of limitations will allow a person to file for damages within a certain time period in most cases.

 What Time Limit Do Personal Injury Lawsuits Have in Ohio?

 Generally, personal injury suits in Ohio only have a two-year time period after the incident has occurred, during which time the injured party can bring a suit against the defendant.
 The Ohio Revised Code section 2305.10 defines this statute of limitations and when it can be applied.
 A personal injury claim can be filed when someone else causes personal damages to you.
 In most cases, this claim needs to be filed within the limited time that the statute offers you.
 Keeping to the deadline gives you something to work with and a deadline to get your documents into the courts.
 However, this might not be possible in some cases, given the window.